mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

     @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :sync)

-If you want to refresh to happen via a background thread, use the `:async` mode:
+If you want to refresh to happen via a background thread, use the `:async` mode.
+NOTE: the background version may be more effective on platforms that use native threads, such as JRuby:

     @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :async)